-NetHui 2015 was held at Sky City Convention Centre in July and the theme was "The Internet is Everybody's business."
-Over 500 members of New Zealand's Internet community attended and the event was held alongside a Global Internet Society event called 'InterCommunity' - which brought together hubs around the world to discuss Internet issues.
+NetHui 2015 was held at Sky City Convention Centre in July and this year's theme was "The Internet is Everybody's business."
+Over 500 members of New Zealand's Internet community attended and the event was held alongside a Global Internet Society event called 'InterCommunity,' which brought together hubs around the world to discuss Internet issues.